 Futures Without Violence

+To heal those among us who are traumatized by violence today – and to create healthy families.
 Provides groundbreaking programs, policies, and campaigns that empower individuals and organizations working to end violence against women and children around the world.

 Men Can Stop Rape